RhynoVDS/ProRata.NET/README.md

 # ProRata.NET

-A lightweight library to quickly ProRate a number across a collection.
+A lightweight library to quickly Pro Rate a number across a collection.

-ProRata.NET introduces an extension method to IEnumberable<T> called ProRate which can be called on any class that implements this interface.
+ProRata.NET introduces an extension method to IEnumberable<T> called **ProRate** which can be called on any class that implements this interface.
 Pro Rating can be simple or weighted

 ## Simple Pro Rate

-The following is an example of a simple Pro Rate where a number is pro rated evenly across a collection of strings:
+The following is an example of a simple Pro Rata where the number 100 is pro rated evenly across a collection of strings:

 ```csharp
  List<string> test = new List<string>();